-“What’s a Frosty?” asked Portillo.
+“What’s a Frostbyte?” asked Portino.

 It was dusk when the weary travelers found themselves standing alongside a split rail fence which bordered a large farm.

-“Evenin,’ can I he’p you?”
-Drawled the buck-toothed man.
+“Evenin,’!
+Can I he’p you?” drawled the buck-toothed man.

-“Gee, I dunno.
-Reckon you’re gonna haveta talk ta Mr. McDonald.
+“Gee, I dunno…Reckon you’re gonna haveta talk ta Mr. McDougal.
 He owns this here farm.
 Maybe he can ac…acom…acco…domate ya.”
-He turned toward the farm house and yelled, “Mr. McDonaaaaaald!
+He turned toward the farm house and yelled, “Mr. McDouuuuugal!
 There’s folks wantin’ ta see ya!”
 A few moments later, the farm house door opened and out stepped a large man with bright red, curly hair which clashed terribly with the bright yellow overalls and the red and white striped shirt that he was wearing.

-“Yes sir, it’s me,” replied Jimmy John.
+“Yes sir, it’s me, Johnny Jim,” replied Johnny Jim.
 “There’s folks wantin’ ta…”

-“I don’t mind spending the night in the barn if that helps.”
-A young man, tall, muscular, clean-shaven, and red-headed like the farmer, had come from around the farm house.
-McDonald waved the man over with a grin.
+“They can use my room if that helps.
+I don’t mind spending the night in the barn.”
+A young man, tall, muscular and red-headed like the farmer, had come from around the farm house.
+McDougal waved the man over with a grin.

 “This soul of generosity is my son, Angus.”

-“Friends call me ‘Big Mac,’” said the young man with a smile as he ambled toward the group.
+“Friends call me Big Mick,” said the young man with a smile as he ambled toward the group.

-“Hi Big Mac,” said Wendy.
+“Hi Big Mick,” said Wendy.

 “What?”
-Jimmy said confusedly.
+Johnny said confusedly.

-McDonald leaned forward and whispered, “The hens aren’t goin’ to feed themselves, now are they?”
+McDougal leaned forward and whispered, “The hens aren’t goin’ to feed themselves, now are they?”
 The farmer looked pointedly at the pails.

-“Aye,” added McDonald, “but freaky good.”
+“Aye,” added McDougal, “but stinkin’ good.”

 “Mrrrmmphh,” replied Wendy, her mouth crammed full.